September 5, 2023

 While economic downturn may lead to declines in overall drinking, some vulnerable groups, including young people and those unemployed, are at risk of increased alcohol and other drug harm.

-To get help and support for yourself or a loved one, see the resources below.
+To get help and support for yourself or someone you care about, see the resources below.

 Help and support